Page 3 - Shopify

 Social share is the best free marketing idea since people who already like your blog will drive even more people to it.

-However, you also need to configure your blog, so it is attractive and engaging enough to keep those
+However, you also need to configure your blog,

 Although our Shopify Blog App will inherit your website design, you might want to change something specifically for your blog.
 It could fonts, links colour, font size, etc.